mitchnegus/wp-member-bios/README.txt

 It allows users to submit biographical information through a form provided by the plugin, and then uses this information to automatically generate a profile for that member.
 These member profiles are then displayed on the site in two locations.
 First, the plugin adds a 'Members' page immediately off your site's root page (e.g. at `www.mysite/members`) where all of the members are displayed.
-Clicking a member on this page will take you to the member's individual profile, which inlcudes all of the biographical information that the member provided through the form.
+Clicking a member on this page will then take you to the member's individual profile, which includes all of the biographical information that the member provided through the form.
-The main 'Members' page includes a link to the form, so that members can easily add themselves.
+The main 'Member's page includes a link to the form, so that members can easily add themselves.

 On the backend, the plugin also provides a site administrator with a variety of customization options.
 First and foremost, it adds a 'Members' section (see the "Members" link in the admin area sidebar) where member posts can be edited and customized.